 Names of the Middle Fork drainage

-- Bandera Mountain: Most likely named after the Bandera railroad station in the South Fork Snoqualmie valley.
+- Bandera Mountain: Named after the Bandera railroad station in the South Fork Snoqualmie valley per a suggestion by The Mountaineers in 1918.
+An alternate suggestion of Bandanna Mountain which appears on early maps was rejected, but may be the root of this ridge north of I-90 being known as Banana Ridge.
 The reason the station was named Bandera remains unknown.

 - Blethen Lake: Named for Col. Alden J. Blethen, owner of the Seattle Times Newspaper.
 The land around the lakes was more recently owned by the Cugini family until being sold to the DNR in January, 2017.